 No; by undertaking urban reserves planning now our goal is to provide better options for any necessary UGB expansions later.
 Urban Reserves planning analyzes and ultimately designates land that is most suitable for future urbanization according to state rules.
 These large areas of land will then become the first priority lands we can select from for future UGB expansions.
 So, the planning we are doing today will help us grow into areas better suited for future neighborhoods later--areas with land for homes, jobs, parks and schools that can be efficiently served by roads, transit, water, sewer, fire protection, and other important utilities and services.

 Urban Reserves planning has been underway since 2018.
 The Eugene City Council and the Lane County Board of Commissioners have directed staff to have urban reserves in place by the time we have our first growth monitoring report ready.
 Staff brought an Urban Reserve proposal to the Eugene City Council and the Lane County Board of Commissioners for their direction in November 2020.
-They directed staff to begin the formal adoption process, with the goal of public hearings beginning in Summer 2021.
+They directed staff to begin the formal adoption process, with the public hearings beginning in Fall of 2022.

 Housing supply and affordability are critically important issues for our community.
 We are coordinating our Urban Reserves planning with the work of our Growth Monitoring program so that Urban Reserves are in place before the UGB is re-examined.
 Without Urban Reserves in place, state law would likely limit future UGB expansions for housing to exception areas and non-resource lands.
 These include properties like the airport, LCC, and rural residential lands scattered around the City.
 The problem is, many of these areas are already developed to some degree and have a low likelihood of redevelopment if brought into the UGB.
 You may remember from the UGB process that our studies showed most of these lands are extremely expensive to serve and may not meet our community’s needs.
 This is a key point, because if we don’t have Urban Reserves in place when there is a need to expand our UGB, then our choices will be limited to only these areas.
 Urban Reserves gives us additional options for smart growth and for meeting the goals of Envision Eugene if and when there is a need to expand.